meganreardon/cf-week-3-busmall/README.md

 As a Developer I:
 - Would like to use my newly acquired, if still shaky, power of buiding an object constructor to control and create an images array.
 - Would like to use my newly acquired, if still shaky, power of adding an event handler to the page.
-- Will use efficient code to get the number of clicks and add them to the object ____ in question.
+- Will use efficient code to get the number of clicks and add them to the object property in question.
 - Will be able to quickly access my arrays to display the result of the data to the user and the marketing team.